top of page

 • Mission: A non-profit resale boutique that benefits our local community.
 Your purchase or donation of gently used items will benefit Piscataqua Region arts, environment, food pantry, fuel assistance, animal shelter and educational organizations that our board selects each month.

-UNH SUSTAINABILITY INSTITUTE: WWW.UNH.EDU/SUSTAINABILITY
+UNH SUSTAINABILITY INSTITUTE: HTTPS:WWW.UNH.EDU/SUSTAINABILITY/ABOUT

 • Mission: One of only a handful of schools in the nation to achieve the highest level of sustainability performance among colleges and universities

-URBAN FORESTRY CENTER: WWW.NH.GOV/NHDFL/NATURAL-HERITAGE/STATE-OWNED-RESERVATIONS/URBAN-FORESTRY-CENTER.HTM
+URBAN FORESTRY CENTER: HTTPS://WWW.NHDFL.DNCR.NH.GOV/URGAN-COMMUNITY-FORESTRY-CENTER

 • Mission: Was established in 1976, and was given to the people of New Hampshire through a generous bequest by John Elwyn Stone, a direct descendant of John Langdon, the first governor of the state.
 Mr. Stone's gift consists of 182 acres of field, forest, and saltmarsh, several buildings, and the annual interest income from a trust fund